Environmental issues in Myanmar: Air pollution

 The air quality in Yangon, the largest city in Myanmar, changes from season to season.
 There is a slight increase in particulate matter pollution during the rainy season.
-It increases noticeably when the winter passes and reaches a peak in the middle of summer, during the February–March period in Myanmar.
+It increases noticeably when winter passes and reaches a peak in the middle of summer, during the February–March period in Myanmar.
 During summer and winter seasons, particulate matter pollution in the city is mainly due to the open burning of household waste and farm waste.
 Meanwhile, in the rainy season, vehicles are the primary sources of PM pollution in the city.

 There are laws imposing fines and imprisonment for dumping or burning waste in places other than authorized by the local government committee, Yangon City Development Committee (YCDC).
 However, these laws are not strictly enforced and the general public lacks the awareness of public health impacts of air pollution.
 Thus, residents still practice biomass burning, the burning of harvest residues, and yard waste.
 Even when the waste is collected by the government, the methods of disposal include burning the waste or dumping it into the rivers because landfills are mostly at their full capacity and the waste management infrastructure is insufficient.
 This contributed to elevated levels of PM 2.5 pollution on winter mornings, when domestic waste and yard waste are usually burned among the city residents.